Miloš Bojanić: Personal life

-Bojanić was born to a family of ethnic Bosnian Serbs in Bijeljina, SR Bosnia and Herzegovina, SFR Yugoslavia, and lived in Ruhotina, near Bijeljina.
+Bojanić was born to a family of ethnic Bosnian Serbs in Bijeljina, PR Bosnia and Herzegovina, FPR Yugoslavia, and lived in Ruhotina, near Bijeljina.
 He moved to Serbia at a young age.
 He has homes in Novi Sad (where he lives), Belgrade, and on the Montenegrin littoral.

 His sons, Bane and Mikica, are singers as well.
-Bane lives in Chicago.
+Bane lives in the US.

 Reality television

 He has also appeared in the second season of Farma (Serbian TV series) in 2010 and he won the show, earning the prize of 100,000 euros.